Claudia Sheinbaum: Education

 As part of her administration's education policy, the Mi Beca para Empezar (lit.
-'My Scholarship to Start') scholarship program was created for 1.2 million students from preschool to secondary education and, in 2022, was elevated to constitutional law in Mexico City.
+'My Scholarship to Get Started') scholarship program was created for 1.2 million students from preschool to secondary education and, in 2022, was elevated to constitutional law in Mexico City.
 For higher education, the Rosario Castellanos Institute of Higher Studies and the University of Health were established.

 Community centers called pilares (lit. 'pillars') were established in marginalized neighborhoods and towns.
 These spaces promoted arts, sports, education, and cultural activities and were recognized with an award from UNESCO in 2021.

 Environment

 In June 2019, Sheinbaum announced a new six-year environmental plan to reduce air pollution by 30%, plant 15 million trees, ban single-use plastics and promote recycling, build a new waste separation plant, provide water service to every home, construct 100 kilometers of trolleybus and metrobús-only corridors, and construct and install solar panels and water heaters.